Boootyshaker9000/nba-match-predictor/README.md

 * `MainWindow.xaml`: Defines the graphical user interface.
 * `MainWindow.xaml.cs`: Contains the prediction logic and ONNX inference engine.
 * `TeamStats.cs`: Data model for deserializing team statistics.
-* `teams_data.json`: Local database containing the latest 5-game averages for all 30 NBA teams.
+* `team-stats.json`: Local database containing the latest 5-game averages for all 30 NBA teams.
-* `nba_model.onnx`: The serialized brain of the application.
+* `nba-model.onnx`: The serialized brain of the application.

 ## Installation & Build